 Preheat oven to 375 degrees.

-In a bowl, whisk together the flour, cacao powder, baking powder and kosher salt.
+In a bowl, whisk together the flour, cacao powder, baking soda and kosher salt.
 Set aside.

 In a stand mixer, cream together the butter, vanilla, and sugars.
 When light in color and smooth, add one egg at a time.
 Once eggs are incorporated, slowly add the cacao-flour mix.
 Stir in the morsels.